aryamanpandu/Scholarly/README.md

 To start the development:
 npm run dev

-Don't forget to connect to mysql😊.
+This will also require connecting to MySQL